-Key Intimate Scenes (KIS) is an Australian-based Intimacy Coordination Company which exists to support narrative content creators with specialist-trained Intimacy Coordinators for stage and screen.
-Our professionals are specialists in choreography, consent, and facilitation of industry best practice, for scenes which include simulated sexual activity, intimate touching, nudity, semi nudity and other potentially vulnerable circumstances.
+Key Intimate Scenes (KIS) is an Australian Intimacy Coordination Company which exists to support storytellers by providing specialist-trained Intimacy Coordinators for stage and screen.

 What Makes Us Different